Elderly care: United Kingdom

 Care for the elderly in the UK has traditionally been funded by the state, but it is increasingly rationed, according to a joint report by the King's Fund and Nuffield Trust, as the cost of care to the nation rises.
 People who have minimal savings or other assets are provided with care either in their own home (from visiting carers) or by moving to a residential care home or nursing home.
 Larger numbers of old people need help because of an aging population and medical advances increasing life expectancy, but less is being paid out by the government to help them.
 A million people who need care get neither formal nor informal help.

 A growing number of retirement communities, retirement villages or sheltered housing in the UK also offer an alternative to care homes but only for those with simple care needs.
 Extra Care housing provision can be suitable for older people with more complex needs.
 These models allow older people to live independently in a residential community or housing complex with other older people, helping to combat problems common amongst older people such as isolation.
 In these communities, residents may access shared services, amenities, and access care services if required.

-In general, retirement communities are privately owned and operated, representing a shift from a ‘care as service’ to ‘care as business’ model.
-Some commercially operated villages have come under scrutiny for a lack of transparency over exit fees or ‘event fees’.
-It has been noted, however, that paying less now and more later may suit ‘an equity-rich, yet cash-poor, generation of British pensioners.’
+Overall, retirement communities are privately owned and operated, representing a shift from a 'care as service' to 'care as business' model.
+Some commercially operated villages have come under scrutiny for a lack of transparency over exit fees or 'event fees'.
+It has been noted, however, that paying less now and more later may suit 'an equity-rich, yet cash-poor, generation of British pensioners.'

 Although most retirement village operators are run for profit, there are some charitable organisations in the space: for example, the ExtraCare Charitable Trust, which operates 14 retirement villages mostly in the Midlands, is a registered charity.
 Charities may derive additional funding from sources such as statutory agencies, charity appeals, legacies, and income from charity shops.
 Surplus funds are used to support residents' housing, health and well-being programmes, and for the development of new villages to meet growing national demand.

+There is also an increasing market in the UK for Home Care services, where a visiting carer attends an elderly person in their own home.
+Similarly, there are also introductory care agencies for people who want to hire a Live-in caregiver.

+Extra Care

 Extra Care housing usually involves provision of: